Legendrian barriers in prequantization bundles: Introduction

-is a submanifold of $M$.
+is an embedding of $[0,1]\times \Lambda$ into $M$.
 Then define the discriminant length of a Legendrian isotopy as the minimal number $n$ for which $(\Lambda_t)_{t\in [0,1]}$ may be written as a concatenation of $n$ embedded isotopies.
 And finally define the discriminant distance between two isotopic Legendrian submanifolds as the shortest length of a Legendrian isotopy between them.
-Then theorem \ref{t:legbarp} shows that any isotopy of a Legendrian $\Lambda$ that remains in the complement of $\Lambda_k$ through the Hamiltonian flow of a function larger than $1$ has length at least $k$.
-Hence the following question: \begin{question*} Does there exist a sequence of Legendrian pairs $(\Lambda_1^k,\Lambda_2^k)$ in $\cp(N,\alpha)\priv \Lambda_k$ whose discriminant distance in $\cp(N,\tau)\priv \Lambda_k$ grows much faster than in $\cp(N,\tau)$ ? \end{question*}
+Theorem \ref{t:legbarp} shows that any isotopy of a Legendrian $\Lambda$ that remains in the complement of $\Lambda_k$ through the Hamiltonian flow of a function larger than $1$ has length at least $k$.
+Hence the following question: \begin{question*} Does there exist a sequence of Legendrian pairs $(\Lambda_1^k,\Lambda_2^k)$ in $\cp\priv \Lambda_k$ whose discriminant distance in $\cp\priv \Lambda_k$ grows much faster than in $\cp$ ? \end{question*}

-Let us finally state a rigidity result on Lagrangian skeleta: \begin{thm} Let $(M,\om)$ be a symplectic manifold with rational symplectic class and $(\Sigma,\lambda,L_k)$ a smooth polarization of degree $k$, $L_k$ being its skeleton.
-Then any immersion of a closed Lagrangian submanifold $L$ in $M\priv L_k$ with transverse self-intersections bounds a symplectic disc in $M\priv L_k$ of area $<\nf 1k$.
-In terms of Cieliebak-Mohnke's capacity:
+Let us finally state a rigidity result on Lagrangian skeleta: \begin{thm} Let $(M,\om)$ be a symplectic manifold with integral symplectic class and $\Gamma_k\subset M$ be the skeleton of a polarization of degree $k$.
+Then any closed Lagrangian submanifold $L$ in $M\priv \Gamma_k$ bounds a symplectic disc in $M\priv \Gamma_k$ of area $<\nf 1k$.
+In particular, for the Cieliebak-Mohnke capacity we have:

-\end{thm} The proof is rather straightforward after Biran's original paper and Cieliebak-Mohnke's.
-We take advantage of the present paper to provide a full proof, the road for theorem \ref{t:legbarp} passing very nearby.